Piers Morgan reveals he's 'officially worried' about the Queen after new health update

-The former GMB star, 56, admitted that he is “officially worried” about the 95-year-old monarch in a tweet yesterday (October 26).
+The former GMB star, 56, admitted that he was “officially worried” about the 95-year-old monarch in a tweet yesterday (October 26).

 It comes after the Queen was forced to pull out of the COP26 United Nations climate change summit.